amarano94/ChainCompiler/README.md

 are explained below:

 Statements:

 References to the new statement must be created in clang/include/clang subdirectories.
 The easiest way to see statement definitions is to grep for a statement that is already defined (like WhileStmt) and mimic the places where new definitions are located.

 Basic/TokenKinds.def contains all lexer keywords, new statements need to be added there.

 Basic/StmtNodes.td holds the definitions of new statement keywords as well as new expression keywords.

 Serialization/ASTBitCodes.h contains the records of statements and subexpressions that will be present in the AST after parsing.

 AST/Stmt.h Contains the definition of each statement class.
 This is where the statement itself is defined, and contains any special functions necessary for the correct compilation of the statement.

 AST/RecursiveASTVisitor.h Constains statements like DEF_TRAVERSE_STMT(...).
 It is necessary for correct compilation of your statement to add one here or else the statement cannot be traversed through for sub-statements or sub-expressions.

-The rest of the functionality will be placed in the clang/lib subdirectories, where .cpp files that match the headers in the include directories implement function definitions.
+The rest of the functionality will be placed in the clang/lib subdirectories, where .cpp files that match the headers in the include directories implement function definitions:

 Parse/ParseStmt.cpp You will use the keywords that you have added to the lexer in clang/include/clang/Basic/TokenKinds.def to determine which parts of the statement are sub-expressions or statements and use them as arguments to ActOnYourStatement, which you call here.

 Sema/TreeTransform.h This is the brunt of the semantic analysis and rebuilding of statements and expressions to AST.
 It is necessary to call or implement (though implementation may be somewhere else) the following functions specific to your statement: